 Why How You Pack Matters as Much as What You Pack

-Most people think of packing as a personal task that only affects them.
-In practice, how well a property is packed has a direct effect on how long a move takes, how safely items travel, and how efficiently the van can be loaded.
-A van filled with uniform, stackable boxes can be packed to capacity in a fraction of the time it takes to load one filled with bin bags, tote bags, and loose items.
-On a full house move, the difference can easily be an hour or more — which on an hourly-rate job has a direct cost.
+Most people think of packing as something that only affects them.
+It doesn’t.
+How a property is packed directly affects how long the move takes and whether the van can be loaded efficiently.
+A van full of uniform boxes loads in a fraction of the time it takes to deal with bin bags, tote bags, and loose items.
+On a full house move that difference is easily an hour, which on an hourly rate has a real cost.
+If you’re using a moving company for the first time, the packing is the one part of the job that’s entirely in your hands before the van arrives.

-The principles below are not complicated, but they are consistently the difference between a smooth move and a chaotic one.
-The most common packing mistakes are not about technique — they are about container choice.
+The principles below aren’t complicated, but they’re consistently the difference between a smooth move and a chaotic one.
+Most packing mistakes aren’t about technique.
+They’re about container choice.

 Boxes Are Not Optional

 The single most impactful thing you can do before a move is get enough boxes and use them for everything that will reasonably fit.
-This is not about being tidy — it is about physics.
 A box is rigid, stackable, and protects its contents.
 A bin bag is none of those things.
+Good moving-related packing starts and ends with getting the container right.

-Here is what happens in a van with good boxes versus a van without them:
+Here’s what happens in a van with good boxes versus one without:

 - Boxes stack vertically — a van loaded with boxes can be built upward in layers, using the full height of the van.
-Bin bags and tote bags cannot be stacked above one or two layers before they collapse or slide.
+Bin bags and tote bags collapse above one or two layers.

 - Boxes protect contents — a rigid box absorbs impact from other items being loaded around it.
-A bin bag offers no protection at all — whatever is inside will shift, compress, and potentially break against other items in the van.
+A bin bag offers nothing.
+Whatever’s inside shifts, compresses, and lands against other items in the van.

-- Boxes load faster — a driver carrying boxes can move in a consistent rhythm.
-Loose items, awkward bags, and spilling carriers all require individual handling decisions that slow the job down.
+- Boxes load faster — a driver carrying boxes works in a consistent rhythm.
+Loose items, awkward bags, and spilling carriers all need individual handling decisions that slow the job down.

 - Boxes use space efficiently — square and rectangular shapes pack without gaps.
-Round bags and irregular bundles leave dead space in the van that cannot be filled, effectively reducing the van’s usable capacity.
+Round bags and irregular bundles leave dead space that can’t be filled.

 What to Use When Boxes Are Not Practical

 Not everything fits in a box, and not everyone has unlimited time to source them.
-There are three containers that work well for a van move — and everything else causes problems.
+Three containers work well for a van move:

 - Boxes — the default for almost everything.
 Double-walled removal boxes are the most robust; single-walled supermarket boxes work for lighter items.
 Uniform sizes stack more cleanly than a mix of random shapes.

 - Plastic crates — equally good as boxes and more durable.
-If you can hire crates from a removal supplier, they stack cleanly and eliminate the need to source and break down cardboard.
-The main downside is cost if you are buying rather than hiring.
+If you can hire crates from a removal supplier, they stack cleanly and you don’t need to source and break down cardboard.
+The main downside is cost if you’re buying rather than hiring.

 - Large laundry bags — the right choice for clothes, bedding, towels, and other soft items.
-A full laundry bag compresses naturally to fill gaps between boxes in the van, which actually makes it useful as soft padding around fragile loads.
-Keep laundry bags for soft contents only — they are not a substitute for boxes.
+A full laundry bag compresses naturally to fill gaps between boxes in the van.
+Keep them for soft contents only.

-Bin bags, tote bags, and carrier bags are not suitable for a van move.
-They cannot be stacked, they tip over, they offer no protection to their contents, and they create irregular shapes that waste space in the van.
-If you find yourself reaching for a bin bag to pack miscellaneous items, stop and find a box instead.
+Bin bags, tote bags, and carrier bags don’t work for a van move.
+They can’t be stacked more than a couple of layers without toppling, they offer no protection to their contents, and the irregular shapes waste space.
+If you’re reaching for a bin bag for miscellaneous stuff, find a box instead.

 Box Weight: The Rule Most People Ignore

-A box that is too heavy to carry comfortably is a box that will either be dropped, cause an injury, or slow the job down while it is repositioned.
-The general rule is straightforward:
+A box that’s too heavy to carry comfortably will either be dropped, cause an injury, or slow the job down.
+The rule is simple:

-- Heavy items (books, tools, tins, records) — use smaller boxes.
-A small box of books is manageable; a large box of books is a back injury waiting to happen and will likely split at the base.
+- Heavy items (books, tools, tins, records) — small boxes only.
+A small box of books is manageable.
+A large box of books will split at the base or hurt whoever’s carrying it.

-- Light items (bedding, towels, cushions, lampshades) — use larger boxes.
-These items take up volume without weight, so a large box is the efficient choice.
+- Light items (bedding, towels, cushions, lampshades) — larger boxes.
+They take up space but weigh almost nothing, so a bigger box is the right call.

-As a rough guide: if you cannot lift a sealed box comfortably with both hands, it is too heavy.
-Repack it into two boxes.
+A simple test: if you can’t lift a sealed box comfortably with both hands, it’s too heavy.
+Split it into two.

 How to Label Boxes So They Actually Get Used

 Most people write a single word on the top of a box — “Kitchen”, “Books” — and consider it labelled.
-This works until the box is in a stack with five identical boxes on top of it and the label is no longer visible.
-Label on at least two sides as well as the top, so the destination room is readable regardless of how the box is positioned in the van or hallway.
+That works until the box is buried in a stack and the top isn’t visible.
+Label at least two sides as well, so the room name is readable wherever the box ends up in the van or hallway.

 - Destination room — where it goes in the new property.
-Be specific: “Main bedroom”, “Spare room”, “Kitchen — everyday” is more useful than “Bedroom” or “Kitchen”.
+“Main bedroom” or “Kitchen — everyday” is more useful than just “Bedroom” or “Kitchen”.

-- FRAGILE — in large letters on the top and at least one side, for any box containing breakables.
-This is the instruction that gets acted on; “handle with care” does not.
+- FRAGILE — in large letters on the top and at least one side for any box with breakables.
+This is the instruction that actually gets acted on.

-- This way up — for boxes containing anything that can leak or tip, mark the top clearly with an upward arrow.
+- This way up — for anything that can leak or tip, mark the top clearly with an arrow.

-One additional label worth adding: mark the box you will need first at the new address.
-The kettle, phone chargers, a change of clothes, and any medication should all be in one clearly marked box that comes off the van last and goes into the new property first.
+One more worth adding: mark the box you’ll need first at the new address.
+Kettle, phone chargers, change of clothes, medication.
+That box comes off last and goes in first.

 The Essentials Box

-Pack one box — or a bag if preferred — that contains everything you will need in the first few hours at the new address before anything is unpacked.
-This box travels in the cab of the van or in your car, not in the main load.
-It should contain:
+Pack one box — or a bag — that contains everything you’ll need in the first few hours before anything is unpacked.
+It travels in the van cab or your car, not in the main load:

-- Kettle, two mugs, teabags or coffee, and a small amount of milk
+- Kettle, two mugs, teabags or coffee, small amount of milk

 - Phone chargers